 See what treatment is required below for more information about these.

-In the last few years a useful classification of renal failure has been developed.
-It needs you to know your GFR - glomerular filtration rate.
+Classification of CKD is based on your GFR - glomerular filtration rate.
 This can be measured, or predicted from your age, weight, blood tests etc. More information about tests of kidney function.

 The KDOQI stages of kidney disease are: